 - ⅛ teaspoon salt

-- While cooling, adjust the oven rack to the lower third position and preheat oven to 350°F. Line the bottom and sides of a 9-inch square baking pan with parchment paper, leaving an overhang on all sides for easy removal once baked.
+- While cooling, adjust the oven rack to the lower third position and preheat the oven to 350°F. Line the bottom and sides of an 8-inch square baking pan with parchment paper, leaving an overhang on all sides for easy removal once baked.
 Set aside.

-- Next, make the chai swir.
+- Next, make the chai swirl.
 Mix the swirl ingredients together in a small bowl and set aside.

 - In a medium bowl, whisk the flour, baking powder, and salt together.
 Set aside.